 Foster Hope (South LA) – Foster Hope provides mail, free Wi-Fi, computers, basic need services (hotel/motel vouchers, food, diapers, and clothing), financial assistance, housing referrals, service referrals, transportation, and employment and education opportunities.

-Rapid Rehousing (South LA)– Rapid Re-housing assist young adults and pregnant and young parenting families who are at-risk of or who are already experiencing homelessness to reintegrate in the community by helping them obtain or maintain safe, affordable housing and by linking them to mainstream, community-based services they need through short or medium-term subsidies to secure housing.
+Rapid Rehousing (South LA and South Bay)– Rapid Re-housing assist young adults and pregnant and young parenting families who are at-risk of or who are already experiencing homelessness to reintegrate in the community by helping them obtain or maintain safe, affordable housing and by linking them to mainstream, community-based services they need through short or medium-term rental subsidies to secure housing.

 College I Can (South LA and South Bay)– ‘College I Can’ provides college preparation, access, and retention service through its ‘College I Can’ Academies and drop-in services for low-income youth and families.
 Youth receive scholarships, financial aid counseling, housing assistance, academic counseling, mentoring, and tutoring.
 Youth also participate in a 12- week training course on digital literacy and their role as digital leaders.

-Hope Connections (South Bay) – Hope Connections provides housing navigation services and support linkages to youth and youth and young adults experiencing or at-risk of homelessness in the South Bay area of Los Angeles County.
+Hope Connections (South Bay) – Hope Connections provides mail, Wi-Fi and computers, basic needs, housing navigation services, transportation and support linkages to youth and youth and young adults experiencing or at-risk of homelessness in the South Bay area of Los Angeles County.
 Additionally, Hope Connections offers 9 beds of transitional housing in scattered-site apartments for youth and young parenting families, ages 18-24, up to 24 months.

 Family Connect (South LA) – Family Connect helps youth, ages 16-25, who left or ran away strained family or household situations reconnect with their families by strengthening the family unit through family therapy and conflict resolution.